adjtomo/seisflows/docs/manual/manual.rst

 To successfully run the ``configure``, you may need to install compilers, libraries, and other software in your environment.

-The result of compilation is a set of binary excutables, such as
+The result of compilation is a set of binary executables, such as

 - mesher